-- 2.9.1 Except where specified otherwise, service while on secondment to a Specified Education Sector Agency will be recognised as a principals' service within the Education Service. - 2.9.2 Before the commencement of any secondment, a Secondment Agreement will be entered into for each Secondment between the principal, their employing Board and the Specified Education Sector Agency to which the principal will be seconded.
-The Secondment Agreement will detail the conditions associated with that secondment.
+AgencySpecified Education Sector Agency, will be recognised as a principals' service within the Education Service. - 2.9.2 Before the commencement of any secondment, a Secondment Agreement will be entered into for each Secondment between the principal, their employing Bboard and the Specified Education Sector Employing aAgency to which the principal will be seconded. -The Secondment Agreement will detail all-the conditions associated with that secondment.